Haliotis rufescens: History of diseases

 This bacterium attacks several species of abalone.
 It causes the viscera and foot muscle to atrophy, causing lethargy and starvation.
 The infected abalone cannot move along the substrate or right itself when upended.
-The disease is fatal.
+The disease causes many deaths, but it is not always fatal.

 Withering syndrome, overfishing, and habitat loss has been responsible for the listing of black abalone and white abalone as Endangered Species.
 The United States Fish and Wildlife Service will begin a program to reintroduce abalone.
 Withering syndrome has struck all the abalone farms in California at one time or another, and has also been spread to Iceland and Ireland by the export of infected California Red Abalone, H. rufescens.Abalone exported to Israel before H. midae were imported to California were not reported to have withering syndrome.
-Black abalone, red abalone, green abalone, white abalone, and two other species of abalone have virtually disappeared from Southern California because of withering syndrome, while the Northern California populations have remained more numerous because of the colder waters.
-Green abalone and white abalone are now not common in Northern California, whereas they were once numerous in Southern California, and black abalone may become extinct in the near future.
+Black abalone, red abalone, green abalone, white abalone, and two other species of abalone have virtually disappeared from Southern California because of historic overfishing and recently withering foot syndrome, while the Northern California populations have remained more numerous because of the colder waters.
+Green abalone and white abalone are now not common in Northern California due to overfishing, whereas they were once numerous in Southern California, and black abalone may become extinct in the near future.